jjbstudent/Responsive-Profile/README.md

 To demonstrate responsiveness of webpage to see how it will be be displayed on other screen.
 Use the navigation links to scroll to sections of your page.

+Use the link to my live Website on github https://jjbstudent.github.io/Responsive-Profile/

 Preview 1 - shows the webpage on a large screen

 ![Website screenshot](images/preview1.jpg)